To qualify for a One-Parent Family Payment (OFP) you must:

 termination of your payment and will outline options under other schemes and

-Allowance transitional arrangement.
-This is a payment for people parenting
+Transitional payment.
+This is a payment for people parenting alone whose

 In all cases you can get more information and advice about your options from